Data cleaning, also referred to as data cleansing and data scrubbing is one of the most important steps in quality decision-making

 The AI & Analytics Engine lets you do data science without coding.
 Yes, you heard it right.
 Now you can get started with data science without requiring any programming skills.
 Awesome, isn’t it?

-Our goal is to help data scientists focus on delivering results by automating the extremely important yet mundane tasks such as data cleaning.
+Our goal is to help data scientists focus on delivering results by automating extremely important yet mundane tasks such as data cleaning.

 I’ll show you how the platform does all the data cleansing for you as you do just a few clicks, sit back, and relax.